MicrosoftDocs/m365copilot-docs/docs/declarative-agent-manifest-1.2.md

 #### Code interpreter object

-Indicates that the declarative agent can generate and execute code.
+Indicates that the declarative agent can generate and execute Python code to solve complex math problems, analyze data, generate visualizations, and more.
+For more information, see [Code interpreter](add-agent-capabilities.md#code-interpreter).

 The web search object contains the following properties.